jantoniadis/nucleosynthesis/README.md

 #### Evaluation and course requirements
 The setup of this class is as follows: in the lectures, it is assumed that you worked through the corresponding chapter of the day  beforehand (see schedule below).
-During the lecture, we will discuss the most relevant topics of the lectures, and the most relevant questions you have about the lecture topic.
+During the lecture, we will briefly cover the corresponding topic, and then discuss your questions.

-You need to email your questions before  Tuesday 13:00 to the tutors  so that they can be considered for the lectures.
+You need to email your (non-trivial) questions before Tuesday 13:00 to the tutors  so that they can be considered for the lectures.
 In your email, please include "NucSyn" in the subject, and mention at the beginning of your question the corresponding subsection of the lecture notes (or book page).

 The final grade will be calculated as follows: